School Visits

 Amazing Animals

 Whether they can regrow a tail or lift 1,000 times their weight, our animal friends at Brooklyn Children’s Museum have super powers!
-All animals, including humans, have unique gifts that help us to survive, grow, solve problems, and live our daily lives.
-Students explore the science of adaptation and expert survival skills with reptiles and insects and other BCM animal friends.
-Inspired by what we observe of our animal friends, students move their bodies and reflect on their own superpowers.
+All animals, including humans, have unique gifts that help us to survive, grow, and solve problems.

 Beautiful Us